wolfgangasdf/WebRemoteControl/README.md

 * On the server:
     * Get the [Java JRE](http://www.oracle.com/technetwork/java/javase/downloads/index.html) >= 8u101.
 Don't forget to untick the [crapware](https://www.google.com/search?q=java+crapware) installer, and/or [disable it permanently](https://www.java.com/en/download/faq/disable_offers.xml)!
     * [Download the jar](https://bitbucket.org/wolfgang/webremotecontrol/downloads)
-    * Double-click to run the jar.
+    * Double-click to run the jar or do `java -jar webremotecontrol.jar` in a terminal.
     * Click on one of the buttons to show a QR code that contains the server URL and scan this with the client.

 ![Screenshot_20170205-121604.png](https://bitbucket.org/repo/AxyGpB/images/1468820713-Screenshot_20170205-121604.png)